Hisma/brain-log-app/docs/README.md

 This is the comprehensive internal documentation system for the Brain Log App, designed to support professional development practices, efficient team scaling, and maintainable codebase evolution.
 This documentation follows modern software development standards and implements a hybrid structure that combines user-centric organization with analytical depth.

-**🎉 Documentation System Complete**: All 8 phases of the documentation implementation plan have been successfully completed, providing comprehensive coverage of the entire application.

 ## Documentation Philosophy

 ### Principles